sdiehl/wiwinwlh/tutorial.md

 boom = \(Just a) -> something
 ```

+Non-exhaustivity arising from uni-patterns in lambda expressions occurs
-This occurs frequently in let or do-blocks which after desugaring translate into
+frequently in ``let`` or ``do``-blocks after desugaring because such
-a lambda like the above example.
+code is translated into lambda expressions similar to ``boom``.

 ```haskell
 boom2 = let